Elwick, County Durham

-Elwick is a village and civil parish in the borough of Hartlepool and the ceremonial county of County Durham, in England.
+Elwick is a village and civil parish in the borough of Hartlepool in County Durham, England.
 It is situated near the A19 road to the west of Hartlepool.
-Hartlepool Borough Council governs Elwick.
-As Elwick is only a small parish it is not able to run itself as its own district.
-It does have a Parish Council.
-Elwick was known as a township until 1866, but then was changed to a civil parish status.
+Historically, Elwick was a township until 1866 when it became a civil parish.

 History, population and governance

 Mortality decline in the late 19th century was mainly due to the reduction of a very high infant mortality rates.
 But during the 20th and 21st centuries a decline in fertility rates and an improved life expectancy has changed the age structure of the population.
 Elwick has been described by John Marius Wilson in historic writings as, "Elwick, a township in Hart parish, Durham; 4 miles W by S of Hartlepool.
 It has a post office under Ferryhill.
 Acres, 1, 500.
 Real property, £1, 418.
 Pop., 240.
 Houses, 55.
 The township is a meet for the Durham hounds." – from the Imperial Gazetteer of England and Wales in 1870–72.

 The population as taken at the 2015 census was 2061.

 Elwick is also an electoral ward of Hartlepool since 1974 and is run by a parish council.
 In May 2021, the parish council alongside the parish councils of the villages of Hart, Dalton Piercy and Greatham all issued individual votes of no confidence in Hartlepool Borough Council, and expressed their desire to re-join County Durham.